 Acupuncture typically entails needling specific points of the body surface.
 According to Traditional Chinese Medicine (TCM) philosophy, illness is caused by imbalances of energies in the body, while acupuncture is a treatment that re-balances energies.
-Therefore, it is claimed by TCM-practitioners to be helpful in most human conditions.
+Therefore, it is claimed by TCM-practitioners to be helpful in many health-related problems.
 By contrast, most Western acupuncturists follow the principles of conventional medicine and would employ acupuncture only for specific conditions.
 Yet both types of practitioners might advocate acupuncture for a wide range of conditions and symptoms.
 Treatment-induced leukopenia (reduced number of white blood cells) is one condition for which acupuncture treatment has been suggested.

-Results from one RCT (n=191) of transcutaneous electrical acupuncture stimulation on bone marrow suppression are not consistent showing higher white blood cell counts compared to control at some selected time points but not others.
+- More recent evidence in the form of a systematic review of 17 studies from China of both acupuncture and moxibustion did not provide conclusive evidence of effectiveness.Results from one RCT (n=191) of transcutaneous electrical acupuncture stimulation on bone marrow suppression are not consistent showing higher white blood cell counts compared to control at some selected time points but not others.